Monitoring pfSense with Wazuh: A Comprehensive Guide

 </group>

-You should now receive firewall events for the Wazuh agent on pfSense
+You will now receive firewall events for the Wazuh agent on pfSense (see Figure 7).